gustybear/website_academic/content/authors/aaron-ohta/_index.md

 ---
 # Display name
-title: Yao Zheng
+title: Aaron Ohta

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Assistant Professor
+role: Professor

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.